g3k0/dependencies-hoover/README.md

 ## How to run

-Before to run the application be sure that a **reports** folder is present in the root directory of the project, then edit the **config.toml** file according to your needs.<br />
+Before to run the application be sure that a **reports** folder is present in the root directory of the project, then edit the **config.toml** file depending on your needs.<br />

 If you want to run the application in development mode, it is possible to install the dependencies, build and run the application at the same time with the following command: